-Traveling with kids in tow can be testing at times, especially in off-the-beaten-track destinations such as Bolivia where infrastructure is poor and altitude can cause irritability.
-With that in mind, it’s important to seek out family-friendly accommodation to keep the little ones in high spirits for the maximum possible time.
-Here are the best hotels for kids in Bolivia.
+Traveling with kids in tow can be testing at times, especially in Bolivia, where infrastructure is poor and altitude can cause irritability.
+With this in mind, it’s important to seek out family-friendly accommodation to keep the little ones in high spirits for the maximum possible time.
+Here are the best hotels for kids in Bolivia, bookable with Culture Trip.

-As Bolivia’s biggest and most prosperous city, there are a plethora of large resort style hotels scattered throughout Santa Cruz.
+As Bolivia’s biggest and most prosperous city, many large resort-style hotels are scattered throughout Santa Cruz.
 Yet none are as child-friendly as the luxurious Camino Real, a sprawling hotel located in the city’s most exclusive neighborhood.
 Above all else, kids love it for its tiki hut-strewn pool complex which comes complete with a giant waterslide.
-Inside, the larger suites easily accommodate big families and parents appreciate the on-site childcare facilities.
+Inside, the larger suites easily accommodate big families and parents appreciate the onsite childcare facilities.

-Kids will love this quirky boutique resort for its unique small town colonial-era theme.
-Each of the 11 spacious guestrooms is modeled to represent a townhouse, while a miniature on-site church, tavern, and plaza complete the scene.
+Kids will love this boutique resort for its small-town colonial-era theme.
+Each of the 12 spacious guestrooms is modeled to represent a townhouse, while a miniature on-site church, tavern and plaza complete the scene.
 Oozing with rustic charm, the complex sits on a hill above Samaipata which offers sweeping valley views.
 Entertainment wise, there are numerous hiking trails to explore as well as a postcard-perfect playground and outdoor pool.

-Deep in the Yungas just a few miles short of Coroico lies the Rio Selva Resort, a family-orientated tropical escape for well-to-do Paceño families.
-Fun in the sun is the primary selling point here, with kids of all ages having a ball on their huge waterslide system as well as the numerous indoor and outdoor pools.
-Other facilities include a children’s only pool, a spacious playground, and a kid’s club.
+Deep in the Yungas, just a few miles short of Coroico, lies the Rio Selva Resort, a family-orientated tropical escape for well-to-do Paceño families.
+Fun in the sun is the primary selling point here, with kids of all ages having a ball on the huge waterslide system as well as the numerous indoor and outdoor pools.
+Other facilities include a child-only pool, a spacious playground and a kid’s club.

-Another unusual option that is bound to capture their imagination is the quirky Hostal Las Olas on the shores of Lake Titicaca.
-Creative architectural design is the highlight here, with quirky cabins shaped to depict a giant snail, a teepee, and a turtle, among other exotic forms.
-Set among tranquil gardens with ample hammocks and a toasty warm fireplace, its a serene escape from the tribulations of life on the road.
+Another unusual option bound to capture children’s imagination is the Hostal Las Olas on the shores of Lake Titicaca.
+Creative architectural design is the highlight here, with cabins shaped to depict a giant snail, a teepee and a turtle, among other exotic forms.
+Set among tranquil gardens with ample hammocks and a toasty warm fireplace, it’s a serene escape from the tribulations of life on the road.